OpenGATE/Gate/docs/compilation_instructions.rst

 The minimal software distribution should be the following::

-   Geant4 10.05 (including the embedded CLHEP)
+   Geant4 10.05  # including the embedded CLHEP
    GATE V8.2
-   ROOT (ROOT 6.xx).
-Root is still required, it may become optional in the future.
+   ROOT (ROOT 6.xx) # still required, but it may become optional in the future

 Optional packages ::

-   CLHEP 2.3.4.3 (by default the one provided in Geant4 is used)
-   ITK (version 4.10.xx or later)
+   CLHEP 2.3.4.3  # by default the one provided in Geant4 is used ITK (version 4.10.xx or later)
    ECAT
    LMF
-   libTorch (see section below)
+   libTorch # see section below

 CLHEP